HVML/PurC/README.md

 - `Source/ThirdParty/`: The third-party libraries, such as `gtest`.
 - `Source/test/`: The unit test programs.
 - `Source/Samples/`: Examples for using the interfaces of PurC.
-- `Tools/`: The tools (executables), e.g., the command line program.
+- `Source/Tools/`: The tools (executables), i.e., the command line programs.
-- `Tools/purc`: The standalone HVML interpreter/debugger based-on PurC, which is an interactive command line program.
+- `Source/Tools/purc`: The standalone HVML interpreter/debugger based-on PurC, which is an interactive command line program.
-- `Tools/udom-editor`: A uDOM editor in text mode, which runs as a simple HVML renderer.
+- `Source/Tools/udom-editor`: A uDOM editor in text mode, which runs as a simple HVML renderer.
 - `Documents/`: Some documents for developers.

 Note that the HTML parser and DOM operations of PurC are derived from: